odedstein/sgi-introduction-course/002_NumPy/002_NumPy.md

  [0.2        0.16666667]]
 ```

-The following elementwise operations are illegal:
+The following elementwise operations are illegal, since they are combining
+array of different dimensions:
 ```python
 >>> A = np.array([[1., 2.], [3., 4.], [5., 6.]])
 >>> u = np.array([1., 2., 3., 4.])